jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/integrationPage.rst

 Conversion rules list (5)
 =========================

-Conversion rule list is empty be default.
+Conversion rule list is empty by default.
 To create a new rule click on the "Add new rule" button, to open rule creation form.
 All new rules will be shown on this list.
 User can enable or disable each rules from this list.
 Existing rules can be updated, cloned and deleted.
 It is done in a rule properties form which is opened by clicking on the rule name.
 To save changes click on the Save (7) button.